-Michael S. Milligan, Professor of Chemistry, is the supervising faculty member on a new venture for SUNY Fredonia.
+Michael S. Milligan, Professor of Chemistry, is the supervising faculty member on a new venture for Fredonia.
 Undergraduate student Julia Glovack will work under a contract with the Batelle Corporation, a global science and technology enterprise that develops and commercializes technology.
 Ms. Glovack will work on a project from their Pacific Northwest National Laboratory, an Office of Science laboratory within the U.S. Department of Energy.
 Working at Fredonia with Dr. Milligan and on site in at the Batelle labs, her project is the synthesis, characterization and testing of nanoporous thiophosphate materials.
 Investigation results will contribute significantly to fundamental research to design and develop a suite of novel nanoporous materials that can be applied to actual problem sets.

 Supporting Science and Technology Careers

 A NYS Education Department funded program, C-STEP is designed to provide services to students from underrepresented populations or economically disadvantaged backgrounds who are seeking careers in the sciences, mathematics and technological fields, and the licensed professions.
 The program features strong individualized contact and support, and includes academic monitoring.
 C-STEP's goal is to produce and retain competent, well-rounded, and developed scholars in science, mathematics, technology, and pre-licensed fields through personalized and intensive experiences.
 C-STEP was originally designed and authored by Principal Investigator Daniel Dobey, Professor of Science Education in the College of Education, who remains active in the program.
 C-STEP is directed by Barbara Kennedy, Project Director.